Hence the image. The image is Hartsoeker’s sketch of a homunculus in the head of a sperm from the 18th century CE.

 Remember, Christmas is a time to give, not recieve.

-What a wonderful Christmas you and Lynn gave the service users!
+What a wonderful Christmas you gave the service users!
 The photos don’t do it justice but here are a few samples.
 It was huge this year with 61 adults and 100 children.
 Santa came and the children welcomed him with songs of Christmas.
 Everyone LOVED the food and it was all gone in no time!

 Thank you immensely for the opportunity for service users to enjoy the spirit of Christmas!